 Traditional publishing can be frustrating.
 Many authors may have to deal with a lot of rejection before they manage to publish their book.
 This rejection from traditional publishers can create frustration and cause a lack of confidence within your work.
 Self publishing eliminates this.
 If you choose to self publish, you will never have to deal with rejection.

 Choosing whether to self or traditionally publish is entirely a personal preference.
+Knowing why you should self publish will help you determine what route is best for you.
 The benefits and drawbacks of each should be taken into consideration; as well as the differences between both of them.
 These differences are very clear and prominent in regards to what you may be gaining or losing when it comes to choosing what route you want to follow.

 Self publishing simply allows you to keep full creative control, earn more rewards, publish as many or as few books as you want, and much more.

 Get Started Today!